Krystal Gabel: Education

 Gabel opposes school choice, saying it harms public education.
 Gabel supports broad K–12 and higher education funding, calling it a wise investment.
-In 2018, she said, “If the state doesn’t readjust its budget to fully fund our public schools, our school districts will fail, students and taxpayers will pay more for education, and our college towns will turn into ghost towns.
-I strongly believe Nebraska’s tax dollars should go directly into front-end investments that give Nebraskans better opportunities.”
+In 2018, she said, “If the state doesn't readjust its budget to fully fund our public schools, our school districts will fail, students and taxpayers will pay more for education, and our college towns will turn into ghost towns.
+I strongly believe Nebraska's tax dollars should go directly into front-end investments that give Nebraskans better opportunities.”
 Gabel argued that reducing state funding for education would lead to increased local taxes.

 Environment

 A proponent of zero waste communities and green sustainable energy, Gabel would let farmers grow hemp to produce biodiesel fuel.
-Her foe in the 2018 election, Governor Ricketts, opposed allowing hemp farming in the state, and instead supported Nebraska's current, university-based hemp research.
-Gabel favors rewriting zoning laws that discourage tiny homes, supports use of electric vehicles, proposes a system of heated streets using power plant waste water, believes free city bus service would stimulate job creation.
+Her opponent in the 2018 election, Governor Ricketts, opposed allowing hemp farming in the state, and instead supported Nebraska's current, university-based hemp research.
+Gabel favors rewriting zoning laws that discourage tiny homes, supports use of electric vehicles, proposes a system of heated streets using power plant waste water, believes free city bus services would stimulate job creation.